Gour Kingdom

-The Kingdom of Gour was one of the greater of the many petty kingdoms of the medieval Sylhet region.
-According to legend, it was founded by Gurak, off-shooting from Kamarupa's Jaintia Kingdom in 630.
+The Gour kingdom was one of the greater of the many petty kingdoms of the medieval Sylhet region.
+According to legend, it was founded by Gurak, off-shooting from Kamarupa's Jaintia kingdom in 630.
 Much of its early history is considered legendary or mythological up until Navagirvana who is mentioned in the Bhatera copper-plate inscriptions.
 The Kings of Gour are described as patrons of Hindu revivalism in what was previously a predominantly Buddhist and animist populated land.

 The 11th century king Govinda-Rana Kesava Deva is recognised for introducing the navadinga (nine war boats) and heavily improving the kingdom's infantry, cavalry, and elephant power.